Turn on Your ECS with Hemp

 But we're not the only ones with an ECS.
 Scientists believe that all mammals have an ECS.
 It has certainly been identified in dogs, cats, horses, to name just a few.
 Vets and pet parents give their companions full-spectrum hemp extract and CBD to help ease conditions such as chronic inflammation, arthritis, nausea, anxiety and skin allergies.

-Hemp seed oil is known to be good for heart health because it has the ideal 3:1 ratio of Omega-6 to Omega-3 fatty acids.
+Hemp seed oil is good for heart health because it has the ideal 3:1 ratio of Omega-6 to Omega-3 fatty acids.
 That balance has been shown to support heart health and overall cardiovascular function.
 Omega fatty acids also play a role in many biological processes and may help prevent a number of degenerative diseases.
+Ananda Professional products are blended with hemp seed oil and MCT coconut oil.

 What are the potential benefits of hemp and the other 100+ cannabinoids?

 Do your homework.
-There are CBD products on the market that are not tested or verified.
-Ananda Professional's line of Hemp Flower extract products are tested by a third party lab and are in strict compliance with the 2018 Farm Bill.
+There are CBD and hemp products on the market that are not tested or verified.
+Ananda Professional's line of full-spectrum hemp flower extract products are tested by a third-party lab and are in strict compliance with the 2018 Farm Bill.
 In fact, Ananda Professional co-authored the 2014 Farm Bill authorizing industrial hemp cultivation in the US.
 The parent company of Ananda Professional owns the WORLD’S largest hemp seed bank.
+Medterra's line of CBD isolate products are also third-party tested and certificates of analysis are available for each product.
+Medterra is certified by the US Hemp Authority.
+Both Ananda and Medterra products are grown and manufactured in the USA.

 Hemp and Marijuana are not the same, so the same laws do not apply.
-You can compare Hemp and Marijuana to a rose and an apple.
-Roses and apples are in the same plant family, called Rosaceae, but they are not the same.
+You can compare hemp and marijuana to the tomato and eggplant.
+They are both in the nightshade family but they are not the same.
 Likewise, hemp and marijuana are in the same plant family, but they are not the same.

 The biggest difference between hemp and marijuana is that hemp has no psychoactive effects.
 Marijuana has psychoactive properties (that's what makes people "high") which stem from high levels of the cannabinoid THC.
 Marijuana can have anywhere from 30% to even 80% THC.
 Meanwhile, hemp has .3% THC.
 At a level so low, it is impossible for Hemp to make people "high."
 Hemp even has cannabinoids that counteract the psychoactive effects of THC.